Castellana Grotte

 Castellana Grotte (Castellanese: Casteddône) is a town and comune in the Metropolitan City of Bari, Apulia, southern Italy.
 Grotte means "caves" in Italian.

-History

 Geography

 Agricultural center of the lower Murgia, it is 40 km south of Bari.

 Caves

 One of the most important attractions in Apulia are the caves of Castellana Grotte, a system of caverns of the karst origin.
 Stalagmites, stalactites, canyons and caves characterise this pathway long 3 km to more than 60 meters deep.
-The Grotte of Castellana were discovered January 23, 1938 by cavers Franco Anelli and Vito Matarrese.
+The Grotte of Castellana were discovered January 23, 1938 by cavers Franco Anelli and Vito Matarrese with the help of a little boy named Giovanni Mansueto who they sent down in search of the caves.